eslint/rfcs/designs/2026-custom-base-path/README.md

 With this alternative, `--base-path` would define which files are in scope for file enumeration and linting, but resolution of `basePath` values in config objects would remain unchanged.

 While still maintaining the changes non-breaking and backward-compatible, this alternative solution requires changing `@eslint/config-array` to introduce a new property on `ConfigArray` instances.
-It will also add complexity to the implementation.
+It would also add complexity to the implementation.

 ### Testing Impact